SchulzLab/SplitOrfs/README.md

 ## Dependencies

-1) NCBI blast installation.
+1) *NCBI blast installation*.
 The workflow uses a local NCBI Blast installation.
 It uses the makedb and blastp executables.
 The latest version can be downloaded [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-2) bedtools2 if the predicted protein regions should be overlapped with functional annotations.
+2) *bedtools2* (version v2.27.1 or higher).
+Only needed if the predicted protein regions should be overlapped with functional annotations.
-3) The python scipts are written for Python 2.7
+3) *Python 2.7* All python scripts are written for Python 2.7.

 Both blast and bedtools should be added to the unix PATH variable.